Symplectic resolutions of quiver varieties: Introduction

 \subsection{Character varieties}

 The methods we use seem to be applicable to many other situations.
-Indeed, as we have noted previously, they were first developed by Kaledin-Lehn-Soerger in the context of semi-stable sheaves on a $K3$ or abelian surface.
+Indeed, as we have noted previously, they were first developed by Kaledin-Lehn-Sorger in the context of semistable sheaves on a $K3$ or abelian surface.
 Any situation where the symplectic singularity is constructed as a Hamiltonian reduction with respect to a reductive group of type $A$ is amenable to this sort of analysis.
-One such situation, which is of crucial importance in geometric group theory, is that of character varieties of a Riemannian surface.
+One such situation, which is of crucial importance throughout geometry, topology, and group theory, is that of character varieties of a Riemannian surface.

 Let $\Sigma$ be a compact Riemannian surface of genus $g > 0$ and $\pi$ its fundamental group.
 The \textit{$\SL$-character variety} of $\Sigma$ is the affine quotient